telepresenceio/telepresence/quick-start/demo-react.md

   ```

 3. Start the intercept again:
-`telepresence intercept dataprocessingservice --port 3000`
+`telepresence intercept web-app --port 8080`

-   You will be asked for your ingress layer 3 address; specify the front end service: `verylargejavaservice.default`
+   You will be asked for your ingress layer 3 address; specify the front end service: `web-app.emojivoto`
    Then when asked for the port, type `8080`, for "use TLS", type `n`.
 The default for the fourth value is correct so hit enter to accept it

   ```
-  $ telepresence intercept dataprocessingservice --port 3000
+  $ telepresence intercept web-app --port 8080

     To create a preview URL, telepresence needs to know how cluster ingress works for this service.
 Please Select the ingress to use.